AxonIQ/reference-guide/extensions/kafka.md

 Event messages in an Axon application can be consumed through either a Subscribing or a Tracking [Event Processor](../configuring-infrastructure-components/event-processing/event-processors.md).
-Both options are maintained when it comes to consuming events from a Kafka topic, which from a set-up perspective this translates to a [SubscribableMessageSource](#consuming-events-with-a-subscribable-message-source) or a [StreamableKafkaMessageSource](#consuming-events-with-a-streamable-message-source) respectively, Both will be described in more detail later on,
+Both options are maintained when it comes to consuming events from a Kafka topic, which from a set-up perspective translates to a [SubscribableMessageSource](#consuming-events-with-a-subscribable-message-source) or a [StreamableKafkaMessageSource](#consuming-events-with-a-streamable-message-source) respectively, Both will be described in more detail later on,